Gain peace of mind and clarity when buying a new home, or ensure a quick transaction with maximum return when selling your home.

 Radon is a naturally produced, radioactive gas — and the second leading cause of lung cancer, behind cigarettes.
 Radon gas can enter your home through the foundation and collect in the basement.
 A radon test will help to protect your family by checking for hazardous concentrations.
 If levels are too high, then a radon mitigation system should be installed.

-A typical short term radon test for a residential home is $100.
-The testing is performed over a 48-hour period using a state of the art CRM (Continuous Radon Monitor) manufactured by Sun Nuclear.
+A typical short term radon test for a residential home is $125.
+The testing is performed over a 48-hour period using charcoal canisters or a state of the art CRM (Continuous Radon Monitor) manufactured by Sun Nuclear.
 Kevin is ESA Certified in Initial Radon Measurement.

 Septic repairs can be very expensive, not to mention unpleasant.
 A septic load and dye test is a non-invasive visual inspection using fluorescent dye to expose leaks in the system, and does not require any excavation.
 Septic load and dye testing is a common and affordable test to see if a more invasive, and more expensive, inspection is needed.